 Denmark gets the world’s first starfish plant

-The company Danish Marine Protein converts starfish into organic protein, and its new plant will be the first full-scale facility of its kind in Denmark – and the world.
+The company Danish Marine Protein converts starfish into organic protein, and the new plant is the first full-scale facility of its kind in Denmark – and the world.

 Danish Marine Protein harvest and dry starfish from the big Danish fjord Limfjorden, where the starfish are an increasing problem for mussel production.
 After they dry the starfish they turn them into a marinebased protein supplement for organic animal feed.